borisMI7/s21_ML2/README.md

 ## Chapter V. Task

 We will continue our practice with a problem from Kaggle.com.
 In this chapter, we will implement Implement all the models described above.
 Measure quality metrics on training and test parts.
 Detect and regularize overfitted models.
-And dive deeper with native model estimation and comparison.
+And dive deeper with naive model estimation and comparison.

 1. Answer the questions
    1. Derive an analytical solution to the regression problem.
 Use a vector form of the equation.